The Link

 Location: Esplanade Sud, Michelet district (Puteaux)

-The Groupama Group and Total have signed a lease agreement for the construction of The Link project, which will house Total's future headquarters in Paris La Défense.
-The Link, named after the “links” (footbridges) that will connect the two wings of the tower, is a project designed by the architectural firm PCA-STREAM on behalf of Groupama, the site owner, and is being built by Vinci Construction France.
+The Groupama Group and Total have signed a pre-construction lease for the construction of The Link project, which will house Total’s future headquarters in Paris La Défense.
+The Link—named after the “links” (walkways) connecting the tower’s two wings—is a project designed by the architectural firm PCA-STREAM on behalf of Groupama, the site’s owner, and is being built by Vinci Construction France.

 A new iconic tower in Paris La Défense

-Located in the Michelet district, The Link comprises two towers connected by 30 levels of green walkways.
-The “Arche” wing will rise 228 meters above the Parvis with 50 floors, and the “Seine” wing will rise 165 meters with 35 floors.
-The complex will rest on a common three-level base between the urban boulevard and the Parvis.
-The walkways will create 3,000 m² of floor space and 6,000 m² of duplex space, with all floors connected in pairs by large, open, easily accessible staircases.
-Employees will benefit from 130,000 m² of office, catering, coworking, and relaxation spaces.
-These spaces are designed to improve well-being at work and collective efficiency.
+Located in the Michelet district, The Link comprises two towers connected over 30 floors by green skywalks.
+The “Arche” wing rises 228 meters above the Parvis with 50 floors, and the “Seine” wing stands 165 meters tall with 35 floors.
+The complex rests on a shared three-story base between the urban boulevard and the Parvis.
+The walkways create floor plans of 3,000 m² and 6,000 m² for duplexes, with all floors connected in pairs by large, open, and easily accessible staircases.
+Employees have access to 130,000 m² of office, dining, coworking, and relaxation spaces.
+These spaces are designed to enhance well-being at work and collective efficiency.

-The tower is being built on the site of the former Le Michelet building, which was demolished in 2021.
-Construction of The Link is scheduled to continue until 2025.
+The tower stands on the current site of the Le Michelet building, which was demolished in 2021.

-Philippe Chiambaretta has rethought the fundamentals of the traditional tower to respond to a change in the model of work organization.
+Philippe Chiambaretta has reimagined the fundamentals of the traditional tower to address a shift in the way work is organized.

-• A new horizontality: PCA STREAM has designed an innovative tower shape that takes advantage of the size of the plot: the tower is split into two wings, connected by 30 links.
-Over 8 meters wide and featuring rooftop gardens offering spectacular views, these links are designed as meeting points.
+- A new horizontal layout: PCA STREAM has designed an innovative tower structure that takes full advantage of the plot’s size: the tower is split into two wings, connected by 30 links, known as the “Links.”
+More than 8 meters wide and featuring rooftop gardens with spectacular views, they are designed as meeting points.

-• Unique 6,000 m² duplexes: by connecting the two buildings, these Links will create 3,000 m² platforms.
-All floors will function as duplexes via large open staircases, creating 6,000 m² units that can accommodate 500 people, four times more than a floor in a conventional tower.
+- Unique 6,000-square-meter duplexes: by connecting the two buildings, these Links create 3,000-square-meter floors.
+All floors function as duplexes via large open staircases, creating 6,000-square-meter units that can accommodate 500 people—four times more than a single floor in a conventional tower.

-• Each duplex will have its own organic life, within which people will move around on foot, without taking the elevator, with the aim of increasing human interaction.
+- Each duplex has its own organic rhythm, within which movement occurs on foot, without using the elevator, with the aim of fostering human interaction.

-• An “open-air” tower with 2,800 m² of outdoor space: 6 large terraces, 15 open-air hanging gardens, 6 naturally ventilated winter gardens, and 2 rooftop gardens.
-No employee will be more than a 30-second walk from an outdoor space.
+- An “open-air” tower, with 2,800 m² of outdoor spaces: 6 large terraces, 15 open-air hanging gardens, 6 naturally ventilated winter gardens, and 2 rooftop gardens.
+No employee is more than a 30-second walk from an outdoor space.

-• A viewpoint over Paris: the landscaped rooftop garden, 154 meters above ground, offers a new view of Paris and the historic axis linking La Défense to the Louvre, via the Arc de Triomphe and the Concorde.
+- A viewpoint overlooking Paris: the landscaped rooftop garden, 154 meters above ground, offers a new perspective on Paris and the historic axis connecting La Défense to the Louvre, passing by the Arc de Triomphe and the Place de la Concorde

-The Link will have the highest environmental certification (HQE Exceptional), guaranteeing the best standards in terms of energy efficiency, thermal comfort, and acoustics.
-100% of workstations will be on the first floor, and 25% of the energy needed to light the tower will be provided by its photovoltaic facade.
-The work will be carried out in accordance with the Circular Economy Charter for the Real Estate and Construction Sector, signed by Groupama Immobilier and VINCI Construction France.
+The Link holds the highest environmental certification (HQE Exceptionnel), guaranteeing the highest standards in terms of energy efficiency, as well as thermal and acoustic comfort.
+100% of the workstations are natural light-filled, and 25% of the energy required for the tower’s lighting will be provided by its photovoltaic façade.
+The construction work is being carried out in accordance with the Circular Economy Charter for the Real Estate and Construction Sector, signed by Groupama Immobilier and VINCI Construction France.

-The Link will enable Total to reduce its energy consumption by 50% compared to its current towers, thanks in particular to its double-skin façade, which provides thermal insulation and will be equipped with photovoltaic panels.
+The Link enables Total to reduce its energy consumption by 50% compared to its current towers, thanks in particular to its double-skin facade, which provides thermal insulation and is equipped with photovoltaic panels.

 Redesigned public spaces and traffic flow

-The arrival of The Link tower in 2025 will transform the landscape of the Michelet district.
-Tomorrow, the district will be largely connected to the rest of Puteaux and will bring real dynamism to Paris La Défense.
-The Cours Michelet will be extensively renovated and landscaped.
+The arrival of The Link tower in 2025 will transform the landscape of the Michelet neighborhood.
+The neighborhood is well-connected to the rest of Puteaux and brings a real sense of vitality to Paris La Défense.
+Cours Michelet will undergo extensive renovation and be landscaped with greenery.

-In close collaboration with the Hauts-de-Seine Department and the City of Puteaux, discussions have been held on creating urban connections to link the slab to the city center of Puteaux.
-The redevelopment of the circular boulevard, which currently forms a boundary between the business district and the center of Puteaux, is also being studied with a view to transforming it into a peaceful urban boulevard that can be crossed on foot.
+In close collaboration with the Hauts-de-Seine Department and the City of Puteaux, a study was conducted to explore the creation of urban connections linking the development to downtown Puteaux.
+The redevelopment of the circular boulevard, which currently serves as a boundary between the business district and downtown Puteaux, is also under consideration with the aim of transforming it into a quiet, pedestrian-friendly urban boulevard.

 Key project dates